Cancel anytime

 History and Background

 Chicago Rivet & Machine Co. was founded in 1920.
-It has evolved from a manufacturer of rivets and rivet setting machines to a provider of fastening solutions for various industries.
+It is a global leader in the design and manufacturing of rivets, rivet setting machines, and automation equipment.
+Over time, the company has focused on providing fastening solutions for various industries.

 Core Business Areas

-- Rivets: Manufactures a wide variety of rivets, including standard, semi-tubular, and specialty rivets, used in diverse applications from automotive to electronics.
+- Fasteners and Rivets: Manufactures a wide range of rivets, including solid rivets, semi-tubular rivets, and shoulder rivets, used in various industries for assembly purposes.

 Leadership and Structure